DonLukeBeck/MR-Tool/README.md

 The following paths contain the most important documents and functionality of the tool:
  * Assets/MRTemplateAssets/Scripts/GoalManager.cs is the utility class that controls most of the application:
-     - The Start() function initial
+     - The Start() function initializes the Onboarding Goals, the text, and the visibility of UI elements and buttons, as well as the tutorial videos.
+     - The NextStep() and PreviousStep() functions handle the progression of the 3D Model through the steps, update the elements, and perform the color animations.
+     - The AskQuestion() method enables the functionality for recording the user's question via the microphone and then sending it to the AI model for transcription.
+     - The SendPicture() method handles capturing the screen, breaking the image into chunks, and sending it over the WebSocket connection.
+The function also updates the UI to display the dialogue agent response.
+     - The Restart() method restarts the assembly process and sends to the server the number of menu and model interactions.

  * Assets/Scripts/WebSocket/Images folder contains the images from the manual from both models.
 The first model images are named with the following structure step{step_number}.jpg while the second model is named step_{step_number}.jpg

  * Assets/Scripts/WebSocket/Manuals folder contains the PDF versions of the Lego set manuals used in the experiment

- * Assets/Scripts/WebSocket/Server.py contains the script that awaits data continuously from the client.
+ * Assets/Scripts/WebSocket/Server.py contains the script that continuously awaits data from the client.
 Depending on the type of data received, it delegates to appropriate handling functions:
    - For image data, it uses the ImageAssembler to handle the reconstruction of images transmitted in chunks over a network connection
    - For questions, it calls handle_question
    - For step instructions, it calls handle_step